deepankarck2/Mini-Ebay-Project/README.md

 # An Electronic Trading System aka (Mini-Ebay)
+# Technologies Used
+The Mini-Ebay project was built using a variety of technologies to create a full-stack application.
+The technologies used are:

+* HTML: Used to structure the content of the website and define its layout.
+* CSS: Used to style the website, giving it an attractive and consistent look and feel.
+* JavaScript: Used to add dynamic behavior to the website, such as form validation and interactive elements.
+* AJAX: Used to make asynchronous requests to the server, enabling the website to load data without requiring a page refresh.
+* API: Used to enable communication between the front-end and back-end of the application.
+* Django: Used as the back-end framework to handle the server-side logic and database management.
+* MySQL: Used as the database management system to store and retrieve data.

 #### We want to develop electronic trading such that every responsible user can trade their items.
 There are three types of users to this system:
 1. Superusers (SUs),
 2. Ordinary users (OUs),and